Berkhamsted Schools Group is an incorporated charity led by a Board of Governors

 Gavin Laws was Group Head of Corporate Affairs at Standard Chartered Bank until his retirement in the summer of 2012 after a career stretching over 37 years with the bank.
 During that time he lived and worked in South Africa, Hong Kong and Singapore as well as in the UK.
 Gavin attended Lymm Grammar School in Cheshire, is married to Julie and has lived in Berkhamsted since 2000.
 He has three grown-up daughters who are Old Berkhamstedians.
 Gavin is currently Chair of Union Bank UK PLC, Liverpool FC Foundation and Nidebsa Ltd as well as serving as a Non Executive Director for Finablr PLC and Asa International Group PLC.

-David Atkins has been Chief Executive of Hammerson, the FTSE 250 retail property company, since 2009.
-A Chartered Surveyor, he joined the Company in 1998 having spent the first 10 years of his career at international property adviser DTZ (now Cushman & Wakefield).
-He became an Executive Director of Hammerson in January 2007.
+David Atkins is a Chartered Surveyor and was Chief Executive of Hammerson, the FTSE 250 retail property company, from 2009 until 2020, having joined the company in 1998.
+He spent the first 10 years of his career at international property adviser DTZ (now Cushman & Wakefield).
 He was educated at Berkhamsted School (Bees 1984) and the University of Reading.
 He is married to Louise and has three daughters, all of whom are or were pupils of Berkhamsted School.
-He is a Non-Executive Director of Whitbread Group Plc, a past President of Revo (formerly BCSC), a Director and Trustee of the Reading Real Estate Foundation, a member of the British Property Federation Policy Committee and former Chairman of the European Public Real Estate Association (EPRA).
+He is a Non-Executive Director of Whitbread Group Plc, a past President of Revo (formerly BCSC), a Director and Trustee of the Reading University Real Estate Foundation and former Chairman of the European Public Real Estate Association (EPRA).
 David sits on the Finance and Property Committee.